 The SMC Journal has maintained a continuous record of mountain activities in Scotland since 1890.
-The Journal emerges annually and may be found in any good quality climbing & walking shop, and the larger bookshops.
+The Journal is published annually and may be found in any good climbing & walking shop, and the larger bookshops.
 For members of Mountaineering Scotland affiliated clubs, copies can be purchased at a discount through your club's Secretary.

 If you are interested in picking up an older edition of the Journal please contact our Journal Archivist.

-The current Editor is Peter Biggar, whose first issue was in 2015.
+The current Editor is Graeme Morrison, whose first issue was the 2021 Journal.

 For contact details of the various people involved with the editing, production, distribution, and archiving of the SMC Journal, please see Journal Contacts.